AdobeDocs/commerce-php/src/pages/best-practices/phpstorm/issue-reporting.md

 ---
-group: extension-best-practices
-title: Issue reporting
+title: Issue Reporting | Commerce PHP Extensions
-functional_areas:
-  - Standards
+description: Learn how to report issues about the Adobe Commerce and Magento Open Source PHPStorm plugin.
 ---

+# Issue reporting

 There is now an extension point for the errorHandler to integrate the plugin with the IDE's dialog to report fatal errors.